 Summary on Grey vs Gray in English

-- Both have the same meaning — the colour between black and white.
+- Both words have the same pronunciation and meaning

 Grey vs Gray Quiz